 You can add colour as a modern twist to your double glazing windows.

-Give your home a stunning new makeover with coloured double glazing windows (Image credit: Everest)
+Give your home a makeover with coloured double glazing windows (Image credit: Everest).

 Everest is a leading window supplier in the UK, offering impressive guarantees, excellent energy efficiency ratings and highly secure Yale GrabLock systems.
-Despite a period of difficulty in 2020 when the company went into administration, it still has a high Trustpilot rating and various industry accreditations.
+Despite a period of difficulty in 2020 and again in 2024, when the company went into administration, it still maintains various industry accreditations.
+Trustpilot reviews are mixed, but there are many more positive reviews than negative ones.

-Everest’s generous warranties are a standout feature of this brand.
-Other window companies offer much shorter guarantees.
-You might even choose to pay an extra fee for the lifetime warranty, which can be transferred should you sell your house.
+Everest’s generous warranties are a standout feature of this brand, as many of its competitors cannot match them.
+You can even choose to pay an extra fee for the lifetime warranty, which can be transferred should you sell your house.

 The price of Everest windows is high compared to other window companies in the UK, and its choice of finance options is limited.
-However, it’s a good choice if you have a considerable budget and flexible finance, as its quality is second to none.
+However, it’s a good choice if your budget stretches that far, as the service it provides is second to none.

 Although there are huge advantages to double glazed windows, there are a couple of negatives to think about: